daniel-farina/osmosis/docs/network/README.md

 osmosisd init NODE_NAME --chain-id=osmosis-testnet-0
 ```

-We now need to open the config.toml to edit the seed list
+We now need to open the config.toml to edit the seed list with the following:

 ```bash
 cd $HOME/.osmosisd/config
 nano config.toml
 ```

-Use page down or arrow keys to get to the line that says seeds = "" and replace it with the following
+Use page down or arrow keys to get to the line that says seeds = "" and replace it with the following:

 ```bash
 seeds = "4eaed17781cd948149098d55f80a28232a365236@testmosis.blockpane.com:26656"